UK and Ireland

 In these Conditions the following expressions shall have the following meanings:

 “The Company” means Fast Lane Consulting & Education Services Limited also where the context permits its assigns any sub-contractor for the said Company.

 “Goods” means the articles or items to be supplied by the Company to the Client under the terms of the Contract.

 “Services” means the services to be provided by the Company to the Client under the terms of the Contract and “Service” shall be construed accordingly.

 “The Client” means the person, firm or company with whom the Contract is made by the Company, whether directly or indirectly, through an agent or factor who is acting for or instructed by the Client or whose actions are ratified by such person, firm or company.

-“Company’s Premises” means the premises mentioned in the Contract or if not so mentioned means the Company’s premises at: Oakwood, Grove Business Park, Waltham Road, White Waltham, Maidenhead, SL6 3LWR.
+“Company’s Premises” means the premises mentioned in the Contract or if not so mentioned means the Company’s premises at: Thames House, Mere Park, Dedmere Road, Marlow, SL7 1PB, UK.

 “Contract” means the contract between the Company and the Client under which the Services and/or Goods are to be supplied by the Company to the Client.

 “Invoice” means an invoice submitted by the Company to the Client in respect of training Services, consultancy Services or Goods which is not a Supplementary Fee Invoice.

 “Supplementary Fee Invoice” means an invoice submitted by the Company to the Client in respect of additional training Services requested by the Client in substitution of or in addition to the training Services originally requested by the client and in respect of which a Course Invoice may have already been rendered.